-Being a member of a local authority comes with certain opportunities and privileges, including the power to make choices that can impact on others.
+Being a community board member comes with certain opportunities and privileges, including the power to make choices that can impact on others.
 Members must not take advantage of such opportunities to further their own or others' private interests or to disadvantage anyone unfairly.
 A member found to have personally benefited by information gained as an elected member may be subject to the provisions of the Secret Commissions Act 1910.